roxdubois/roxdubois.github.io/_posts/2015-04-04-When-everything.md

 Some have found the book shocking and graphic, but I would argue they are from another generation.
 It's an insightful look at how highschool can perpetuate homophobia, and Jude is a character that shows clearly how hard and destructive it can be on someone.

-[[http://www.cbc.ca/books/2014/10/when-everything-feels-like-the-movies.html][Visit the book's page on Canada Reads]]
+<a href="http://www.cbc.ca/books/2014/10/when-everything-feels-like-the-movies.html">Visit the book's page on Canada Reads</a>